Dasharo/docs/README.md

 consider adding `--dirty` flag to `mkdocs serve` command.
 It limits automatic regeneration to only changed files and makes browser updates much faster.

+If you need to update the environment (for example, if `requirements.txt` was updated), just run `rm -r venv` and re-run the steps above.

 ### Broken links checker

 Currently we are using [lychee](https://github.com/lycheeverse/lychee) a fast,